Lead generation is an indispensable part of business.

 List all your past jobs and the things you accomplished at each of those jobs.

-In addition, I recommend adding a line that shows you’re open to connecting with new people.
+In addition, we recommend adding a line that shows you’re open to connecting with new people.
 You can even copy mine:

 2. Target the decision makers